 INTRODUCTION:

+That due to, including but not limited to, all of the following reasons, Breach of Trust and Fiduciary Responsibilities, Conflict of Interests, Self-Dealings, Violating Court Orders, Committing Crimes including Forgery, Fraud, Insurance Fraud, Mishandling of Estate Assets, Failing to Provide Accounting to Beneficiaries and this Court, Hiding Assets, Not Handling Duties in Proper Legal Matters which have resulted in Financial Losses to the Estate and Concealing Financial Information from Beneficiaries and Interested Parties as fully described in the May 06, 2013 Petition filed by Petitioner and additionally herein, the Personal Representatives and other acting Fiduciaries should immediately be removed and sanctioned by this Court.

-That on May 6, 2013 Petitioner filed an EMERGENCY PETITION TO: FREEZE ESTATE ASSETS, APPOINT NEW PERSONAL REPRESENTATIVES, INVESTIGATE FORGED AND FRAUDULENT DOCUMENTS SUBMITTED TO THIS COURT AND OTHER INTERESTED PARTIES, RESCIND SIGNATURE OF ELIOT BERNSTEIN IN ESTATE OF SHIRLEY BERNSTEIN AND MORE (“Petition”) to appoint new personal representatives, investigate forged and fraudulent documents submitted to the Court by the Personal Representative to the beneficiaries and other interested parties and to rescind the signature of Eliot Bernstein on documents that are alleged forged and part of a larger series of frauds against the Estates of Shirley and Simon.
+That on May 6, 2013 Petitioner filed an EMERGENCY PETITION TO: FREEZE ESTATE ASSETS, APPOINT NEW PERSONAL REPRESENTATIVES, INVESTIGATE FORGED AND FRAUDULENT DOCUMENTS SUBMITTED TO THIS COURT AND OTHER INTERESTED PARTIES, RESCIND SIGNATURE OF ELIOT BERNSTEIN IN ESTATE OF SHIRLEY BERNSTEIN AND MORE (“Petition”) to appoint new personal representatives, investigate Forged and Fraudulent documents submitted to the Court by the Personal Representative to the Beneficiaries and other Interested Parties and to rescind the signature of Eliot Bernstein on documents that are alleged Forged and part of a larger series of Frauds against the Estates of Shirley and Simon.

-That in the aforesaid Petition, Petitioner had prayed to remove the Personal Representatives on multiple legal grounds stated in said Petition.
+That in the aforesaid Petition, Petitioner prayed to this Court already to remove the Personal Representatives on multiple legal grounds stated in said Petition.
 In addition to the grounds stated in the Petition known at that time, the Petitioner has recently found new grounds and evidence to immediately remove the purported Personal Representatives and any purported Trustees to preserve assets and reduce the chance for further criminal acts to take place.

-New Evidence of Fiduciary Breaches by “purported” Personal Representatives, Successor Trustees and Trustees:
+New Evidence of Fiduciary Breaches and alleged criminal acts by purported Personal Representatives and Successor Trustees:

 Insurance Fraud and More